tamaraantonella/crud-notes/README.md

 2. Install dependencies:
    `yarn`

-3. Set up your database configuration in `.env`, from `.env.example`.
+3. Set up your database configuration in `.env`, from `.default.env`.
 4. Run the application:
    `yarn start:dev`